stefi19/DynamicAttackGraphs/docs/RESEARCH_NOTES.md

 # Research Notes: Dynamic Attack Graphs

-## Executive Summary
+## Summary

-This project explores the intersection of **logic-based security analysis** and **incremental computation**.
-We implement a Proof of Concept demonstrating how differential dataflow can maintain attack graphs in real-time as network configurations change.
+This project combines logic-based security analysis with incremental computation.
+We use differential dataflow to maintain attack graphs in real-time as network configurations change.

 ---